rleigh-codelibre/ome-model/docs/sphinx/library/java.rst

 In some cases, it is useful to extract specific parameters or tweak certain values in a dataset's OME-XML metadata block.
-Further guidance on :doc:`using-ome-xml` is available, but below is a brief example of the OMEXMLMetadata class (which implements the MetadataStore and MetadataRetrieve interfaces) to greatly simplify OME-XML-related development tasks.
+Further guidance on :doc:`/specification/using-ome-xml` is available, but below is a brief example of the OMEXMLMetadata class (which implements the MetadataStore and MetadataRetrieve interfaces) to greatly simplify OME-XML-related development tasks.

 The following program edits the "image name" metadata value for the file given on the command line.